SjorsVanGelderen/Asteroids_Net/README.md

 # Asteroids_Net
-Asteriods implementation in F# with basic networking
+Asteroids implementation in F# with basic networking